 Introduction

-Biophysical models have become a popular tool in advancing our understanding on the connectivity patterns of various marine species (Sanvicente-Añorve et al. 2014; Koeck et al. 2015; Andrello et al. 2014).
+Biophysical models have become a popular tool in advancing our understanding of the connectivity patterns of various marine species (Sanvicente-Añorve et al. 2014; Koeck et al. 2015; Andrello et al. 2014).
 Biophysical models, as the name suggests, produce potential patterns of connectivity using a physical (i.e. oceanographic) model coupled with a biological model.
 These models are particularly relevant for connectivity in marine systems, as dispersal during a pelagic larval stage is a key driver of connectivity for many species (Cowen & Sponaugle 2009).
 We couple the two models together, because while oceanic processes are the presiding driver of dispersal, biological processes also have highly influential roles

 (Leis 2006; Pineda et al. 2007).
-Thesbe models are useful as we can predict connectivity patterns over large temporal and spatial scales in a cheap & timely manner, compared to the current empirical techniques.
+These models are useful as we can predict connectivity patterns over large temporal and spatial scales in a cheap & timely manner, compared to the current empirical techniques.

+The intro should cover this ground….

+- BPTM has been happening for over X-years now.
+There are > XX studies which have used BPTM to estimate connectivity of some sort.
+Models come in quite a range of shapes and sizes (so to speak).

+-BPTM powerful because they can provide connectivity estimates over spatial and temporal extents which are not possible with empirical studies.

+- BPTM also give us the ability to importance of their relative components with virtual experiments.
+Important questions asked in this are include: importance of behavior, swimming (horizontal and vertical) ability, …

+- Given this body of work to date we should be developing a synthetic knowledge built upon it which allows us to better understand the both the drivers and consequences of system connectivity.
+Give examples of knowledge gaps you were trying to address in the original review.

+- However we would argue that progression of knowledge in these important areas is being limited by some key shortcomings within the field: 1) model and parameter transparency, 2) consistent response metrics, and 3) complete reporting of metric values…

 Utilising to the growing number of connectivity studies using these biophysical models, we wanted to conduct a meta-analysis to answer questions about how early-life history or oceanographic model parameters influence the connectivity and dispersal patterns described in the literature.
 This was found be an impossible task due to two factors.
 Comparisons between studies were made difficult due to the variety of metrics used amongst the papers to measure the connectivity and dispersal.
 The other issue was the lack of transparency on the model parametrisation for many of the studies.
 The other motivation for the analysis was to validate our own models against existing studies.
 Validation is an important concern for any modeller and constraints of time and cost make using published literature a sound alternative to empirical research studies.